apache/mxnet/docs/architecture/note_data_loading.md

 In the future, there are some extensions to our data IO that we might consider adding.
-Specifically, we might add specialized support for image segmentation, object localization, speech recognition.
+Specifically, we might add specialized support for applications including image segmentation, object localization, and speech recognition.
 More detail will be provided when such applications have been running on MXNet.